lindabettini/lindabettini/README.md

 ## I'm a full stack web developer student!

-🌱 I’m currently learning laravel.
+🌱 I’m currently learning laravel

-🥅 2022 Goals: start career as full stack web developer.
+🥅 2022 Goals: start career as full stack web developer

-🥽 Hobbies: dancing Tango Argentino, taking theater classes and walks in the nature.
+🥽 Hobbies: dancing Tango Argentino, taking theater classes and walks in the nature

 📫 How to reach me: linda.bettini@hotmail.it